Mahutrivedi/stock_market/README.md

 # stock_market
-In this project I have predicted next week closing price of a stock using previous 6 days data such as open/high/low/close/volume.
+In this project I have predicted next week closing price of a stock using stock open/high/low/close/volume.

 The stock used in this project is deepak nitrite (NSE).
 Previous 11 year data is used to train the model.